 We have a few thoughts on airfare in our post about what a Disney World vacation costs.
 Disney World is just outside of Orlando, making Orlando International (MCO) the most convenient airport to fly into.
 There are other options, namely Kissimmee, Orlando Melbourne International, Tampa and Daytona Beach, within a short drive of Disney World.
 While we don’t like Orlando International, this is the most direct way to Disney World and may help you avoid renting a car.
 We have flown into Tampa several times and made the drive from there.
 It’s not a tough drive unless you hit it at rush hour.

 When looking for a flight, we generally use Matrix ITA Software to find the best fare.
 That site includes all major airlines outside of Southwest and doesn’t involve additional windows or pop-up ads.
 While you can’t book directly on that site, it will show the cheapest option.

 If you are doing something outside of Disney World (like Universal Orlando) then renting a car for the first new days of your trip and then returning it once you get to Disney World is a good option, as there are Alamo and National rental car locations on property.
-Uber is also a decent option at Disney World, whether you are going a few other places or not.

 How Many Days?